-Human rights are rights inherent to all human beings, whatever their nationality, place of residence, sex, national or ethnic origin, colour, religion, language, or any other status.
+Human rights are rights inherent to all human beings, whatever their nationality, place of residence, sex, national or ethnic origin, color, religion, language, or any other status.
 All human beings are equally entitled to human rights without discrimination.
 These rights are all interrelated, interdependent and indivisible.

 Material matters as relates to human rights and business in Kenya are hardly documented.
-The Kenya National Commission on Human Rights (KNCHR) highlights issues for businesses including workplace rights, local communities / business relations, human rights and sustainable land use, human rights and sustainable environment and human rights and small- and medium-sized enterprises.
+The Kenya National Commission on Human Rights (KNCHR) highlights issues for businesses including workplace rights, local communities/business relations, human rights, and sustainable land use, human rights and sustainable environment and human rights and small- and medium-sized enterprises.
 The Commission also noted that manufacturing and agricultural companies are more prone to human rights challenges.

-Although Broadband Communication Networks operates in the service arena that is hardly considered in respect to matters of human rights, the company considers human rights as being important especially with respect to employees.
-Key rights issues of concern to the company include health and safety of employees, sexual harassment and management of grievances.
+Although we operate in the service arena that is hardly considered in respect to matters of human rights, the company believes human rights as being important especially concerning employees.
+Fundamental human rights issues of concern to the company include health and safety of employees, sexual harassment and management of grievances.